 A solid-state ceramic separator that can support a lithium metal anode formed on the first charge is a potential game changer.
 It has shown the potential to improve energy density, faster charging, life and cost.
 These improvements can drive accelerated electric vehicle adoption.

 As we discuss within, additional startups remain in the process of also developing new technologies that can disrupt the industry.
-Nonetheless, we think the overall pie can support multiple new entrants and technologies, and we expect ’21 to further crystalize opportunities.

 Get the Full Report